Resurrection (2025 film): Production

-Bi Gan's then-untitled film was announced in 2021, when Huace Pictures announced it would be producing his next work; Huace had also funded Bi's previous film, Long Day's Journey Into Night (2018).

-Initial reports stated that it would go into production in 2022.
-However, Variety reported that Bi was still finishing the script in September 2023, with the film being given an English title, Resurrection.
+Huace Pictures, which had funded Bi Gan's previous film, Long Day's Journey Into Night (2018), stated in 2021 that they would produce Bi's next, yet untitled, work.
+The film was reportedly planned to go into production in 2022 but Bi was still finishing the script in September 2023, with the film receiving the English title, Resurrection.
 Shu Qi and Jackson Yee were cast in the lead roles, and Dong Jingsong was attached as cinematographer, having previously worked with Bi on Long Day's Journey Into Night.

+According to Bi, the film's use of a "movie monster" references German expressionist cinema, notably horror movies such as The Cabinet of Dr. Caligari (1920) and Nosferatu (1922); its first chapter is set in the early 20th century, "[employing] the cinematic language of that era".
+Techniques seen in the film include stop motion, reverse motion, double exposure, and time-lapse photography.

+Filming

-Principal photography was divided into three phases, with the first beginning in April 2024 and the second ending in September 2024.
+Principal photography was divided into three phases, with the first phase beginning filming in April 2024, while the second wrapped shooting in September 2024.
 Filming took place on location in multiple cities, including Chongqing and Copenhagen.
 The third phase of filming resumed in the fourth quarter of 2024 and concluded in April 2025.
-The rough cut was finished in May 2025, just days before its premiere at Cannes; Bi later said that the theatrical version would be different from the cut shown at Cannes, as further editing and work on visual effects was needed.

-In a press conference, Jackson Yee stated that the film's 30-minute long take took more than half a month to shoot – it had to be filmed at night, and only one take could be done each day.
+In a press conference, Jackson Yee stated that the film's 30-minute long take needed more than half a month to shoot – it had to be filmed at night, and only one take could be done each day.
 Bi said it was a relatively easy part of the filming process, as the crew had prior experience shooting the long takes in his previous two movies, Kaili Blues (2015) and Long Day's Journey Into Night.
 Dong shot the long take using the DJI Ronin 4D.

-According to Bi, the film's use of a "movie monster" references German expressionist cinema, notably horror movies such as The Cabinet of Dr. Caligari (1920) and Nosferatu (1922); its first chapter is set in the early 20th century, "[employing] the cinematic language of that era".
+Post-production

+A rough cut was finished in May 2025, just days before its premiere at Cannes; Bi later said that the theatrical version would be different from the cut shown at Cannes, as further editing and work on visual effects was needed.